mritunjaysharma394/vowpal-wiki/Warm-starting-contextual-bandits.md

     average variance estimate = 1.000000
     theoretical average variance = inf
     last lambda chosen = 0.000000 among lambdas ranging from 0.000000 to 0.000000

+### Label corruption on the warm-starting examples

+### Using a larger set of weighted combination values